Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/kalahari-classic.typ

   == Clamp
   #subsystem-analysis(
     reflection: [
       Although we have had issues with our mobile goal clamp in previous competitions, it almost worked perfectly at Kalahari.
 Aside from a few times where we needed to reclamp a mobile goal (which are inevitable), we did not have any issues with the clamp.
-We were able to securely hold on to mobile goals and sometimes even steal an opponent’s mobile goal at times.
+We were able to securely hold on to mobile goals and sometimes even steal an opponent's mobile goal at times.
     ],
     radius: 3,
     overperformed: 0,